clarelgibson/2022-school-admissions-dashboard/README.md

 ### eda.R
 R script file for exploratory data analysis.
 Used to get to know the contents of the raw data better whilst cleaning it.

+### offers_la.R
+R script file to prepare and export the data for analysis of school offers by local authority.

 ### performance.R
 R script file to prepare the data for analysis of primary school KS2 performance.
 Summarises ks2 performance data to report a single average score for the 3 years of data collected.